The art of reinvention

 The Regista/Withdrawn Playmaker

 The role of the playmaker is clear: provide the strikers with the ammunition they need to score.
 Ergo, the playmaker should play in front of the midfield, as close as possible to the forwards.
 But some have sought to reinterpret even this pivotal role.
-Sometimes, they reason, the playmaker is better deployed further back in midfield – where an ability to run with the spray accurate long balls can be better utilised.
+Sometimes, they reason, the playmaker is better deployed further back in midfield – where an ability to run with the ball or spray accurate long passes can be better utilised.
 As such, the Regista often plays behind the rest of the midfield.
-Antonio Conte, that great innovator, deployed Andrea Pirlo in such a role with Juventus, with two screening midfielders played ahead of the elegant Italian and granting him the time and space to pick out runs further forwards.
+Antonio Conte, that great innovator, deployed Andrea Pirlo in such a role with Juventus, with two screening midfielders deployed ahead of the elegant Italian granting him the time and space to pick out runs further forwards.
 In Jose Mourinho's Manchester United squad, Paul Pogba plays a similar – though distinct – role as a withdrawn playmaker.
 Pogba is Utd's most creative midfielder, but doesn't play as a number 10.
 Instead, he sits alongside Nemanja Matic and behind the attacking quartet in Mourinho's preferred 4-2-3-1 formation.
 Here, Pogba can utilise his skill and power on the ball to burst forwards into space, slide through-balls into his teammates or shoot powerfully from distance.
 If Pirlo's was a traditional, Italian interpretation of the regista role, Pogba's is very much a contemporary take.

 The Inverted Winger/Inside-Forward